campusrover/fiducial_pick_and_place/README.md

     </kbd>
 </p>

-Now notice that we can draw the following triangle:
+Now notice that we can draw the following right triangle:

 <p align="center">
     <kbd>